-In addition, to further motivate executives to help Cohu achieve its goals in light of anticipated business conditions, the Committee determined that for the 2/3 portion of the bonus related to sales and non-GAAP operating income, no amount would be paid under the 2005 Plan for fiscal 2012 unless such sales and non-GAAP operating income were at least 85% and 70% of fiscal 2012 plan targeted sales and non-GAAP operating income, respectively.
+In addition, to further motivate executives to help Cohu achieve its goals in light of anticipated business conditions, the Committee determined that for the portion of the bonus related to sales and non-GAAP operating income, no amount would be paid under the 2005 Plan for fiscal 2013 unless such sales and non-GAAP operating income were at least 85% and 70% of fiscal 2013 plan targeted sales and non-GAAP operating income, respectively.
+Additionally, no bonus based on achievement of sales results will be paid if the corresponding business unit reports a non-GAAP operating loss.
 To ensure that the bonuses serve the objective of increasing stockholder value and because the Committee wanted to pay maximum bonuses only upon achievement of aggressive targets, the Committee determined that the maximum bonus for any officer would be payable only if actual performance significantly exceeded our targeted operating results.
 The Committee intentionally set a high bar, which required very strong performance to earn a maximum bonus under the 2005 Plan.
-Accordingly, to further reward executives for achievement of Cohu's overall goals, if the actual 2012 results exceeded the targeted sales and operating income amounts, the portion of the bonus related to these factors would increase up to a maximum factor of 50%.
+Accordingly, to further reward executives for achievement of Cohu's overall goals, if the actual 2013 results exceeded the targeted sales and operating income amounts, the portion of the bonus related to these factors would increase up to a maximum factor of 50%.

-The following table reflects the fiscal 2012 target bonus amount and the range of the potential bonus, as a percentage of base salary, for which each named executive officer was eligible under the executive bonus plan for fiscal 2012:
+The following table reflects the fiscal 2013 target bonus amount and the range of the potential bonus, as a percentage of base salary, for which each named executive officer was eligible under the executive bonus plan for fiscal 2013:

-Named Executive Officer Target 2012 Bonus Range of Potential Fiscal 2012 Bonus
+Named Executive Officer Target 2013 Bonus Range of Potential Fiscal 2013 Bonus

 James A. Donahue 100% Zero to 125%

 Jeffrey D. Jones 60% Zero to 80%

-Samer Kabbani 50% Zero to 67%
+Samer Kabbani 55% Zero to 73%

 James G. McFarlane 50% Zero to 67%

-Luis A. Müller 70% Zero to 93%
+Luis A. Müller 75% Zero to 100%

-Annual base salaries were used to compute the fiscal 2012 incentive bonus.
+Annual base salaries were used to compute the fiscal 2013 incentive bonus.
 The 2005 Plan provides that no performance bonus may exceed \$1 million in any fiscal year.
 As noted above, we target total compensation generally at or near the 50th percentile of our peer group companies.
 As a result, the target bonuses are generally determined such that the combination of the bonus and base salary meet this targeted percentile.

-The following table describes the applicable performance measures (including relative weightings) under the executive incentive bonus plan for fiscal 2012.
+The following table describes the applicable performance measures (including relative weightings) under the executive incentive bonus plan for fiscal 2013.